 Her back legs were paralyzed.

 She’ll not be walking again.
 The back legs move, but she can’t get them under her.
-Through the night, again and again she attempted to rise, but she cannot stand up.
+Through the night, again and again she attempted to rise, but she could not stand up.
 She would rest, and rest, then try again.
 She twitched, she shivered, she rested.
 Then she tried again.
 Lying on her right side, throughout the night she pushed against the floor, trying, and turning in slow cartwheels upon the floor.
 The shivering is not from cold, it’s the failing body.
 Adrienne stroked the fur of her face.
 It seemed to sooth her.

 We went to our beds.
 I read and began to doze.
 I heard Adrienne calling me.
 She’d heard Tulip crying, she said.
 We sat on mats in the kitchen.
 Adrienne’s exhaustion caught up with her; she had to sleep.
 I stayed.

 I lasted until one o’clock.
 Again and again Tulip attempted to rise.
 She cried with the attempt.
 I gave her water, and stroked her face.
 Adrienne took over at one o’clock, and I slept till five, then took another shift.

 If I stroked her face, she lay still, shivering quietly.
 If I stopped, she’d nuzzle my hand: more!
 I guess it made a difference for her.

 As daylight grew in the windows, Tulip became quieter.
 Her time was so close.
 We called vets, wrestled with answering services, then reached a Dr. Grace Roberts, from the town of Weed to the north.
 Dr. Roberts said, “Of course.”
 I said, “God bless you.”